-Outdoor AdventureEnjoying God in His Creation with friends as we Backpack, Camp, Hike and Walk - Join us!
+Outdoor AdventureEnjoying God in His Creation with friends as we Backpack, Camp, Hike, Walk, and Cycle - Join us!

 Tent CampingFun, relaxing, amazing time in God's creation, full of adventure with friends!

 September 1 – 4, Big Bear / Pineknot Campground

 An All-Church Favorite Tent Camping Trip!
 A great trip for everyone!
 Families, single parent families, singles, couples, and YOU!
 You’ll enjoy a Saturday potluck, a worship & communion service, morning devotions, group campfires, fellowship, lots of fun adventures (see trip flyer), music, and of course plenty of hiking, walking, and relaxing with friends!

 Adults $40 each, Children age 3 and up $15 each for the weekend